LOADING ...

 And then wed go get a of Jim and Jesse

-And Mack Wiseman and the New Grass Revival, Peter
+And Mack Wiseman and the New Grass Revival, Rowan

-And finally I got the brilliant one day
+And I got the brilliant idea one day

-To take all the greatest bluegrass song in the world
+To take all the greatest song titles in the world

 And string em together to make song right here

-I did this in tribute to the Porch Boys
+I did this in tribute to the Front Porch

-Which was a band, I was in, in College Station, Texas
+was a bluegrass band, I was in, in College Station, Texas

 We a little four piece band